-Francesco grew hazelnuts and initially sold his grapes to the local cooperative, but with the implementation of DOC status for Etna wines in 1968 and a drop in the hazelnut market, he soon decided to focus his attention on growing grapes for bulk wine production, replanting the hazelnut groves to vines.
-In the late 1980’s, Francesco’s son Gugliemo decided to build a winery to produce his own wine instead of selling the grapes.
-His success in selling this wine “sfuso” (in bulk) to locals and restaurant prompted him to shift his focus to quality wine production, improving his father’s vineyards and embracing lower yields.
+In the late 1980’s, Francesco’s son Gugliemo decided to build a winery to produce his own wine from the family vineyards instead of selling the grapes to the cooperative.
+His success in selling this wine “sfuso” (in bulk) to locals and restaurants prompted him to shift his focus to quality wine production, improving his father’s vineyards and embracing lower yields.
 Gugliemo was joined by his brother Enzo in the new venture and thus, in the mid-90’s the first wines labeled as “Cottanera” were born.
 The name Cottanera comes from an ancient village positioned alongside the family vineyards, along the banks of the river Alcantara.

 The brothers began by planting international grape varieties, but the focus soon turned to traditional Etna grapes, and Nerello Mascalese, Nerello Cappuccio and Carricante vines were planted, emphasizing the importance of these local varieties.
 Though a niche market remains for a pure Syrah wine, in 2012 the estate’s Merlot and Cabernet Franc vines were grafted with the noble variety Nerello Mascalese, offering Cottanera new possibilities for this indigenous Etna grape.